- •

 Finding your way to the Stockholm ferry port

-In Tallinn, the ferry terminal is situated near the city center, making it convenient for visitors.
-It's just a short walk from popular areas like the Old Town and can also be reached via local trams and buses.
+In Tallinn, the ferry terminal is conveniently situated near the city center, just a short stroll from key attractions like the Old Town and the Freedom Square.
+You can easily reach it by walking, taking a taxi, or using local public transport.

 Discovering Tallinn, Estonia